matiasuno/firebreaks_optimization/README.md

-## Repositorie for optimisation procedures using F2A group fire simulator C2F
+## Optimisation procedures using fire simulator C2F

 The codes found here correlates to specific versions of the simulator and can be outdated.